-In 1813, Justice Story, riding circuit, held that it was not patent infringement to make a patented machine "merely for philosophical experiments, or for the purpose of ascertaining the sufficiency of the machine to produce its described effects."267 This rationale evolved into a broader "experimental use" defense that protected activities to understand the invention and how it worked, as long as they were not tied too directly to plans to commercialize the technology.
+In 1813, Justice Story, riding circuit, held that it was not patent infringement to make a patented machine "merely for philosophical experiments, or for the purpose of ascertaining the sufficiency of the machine to produce its described effects."286 This rationale evolved into a broader "experimental use" defense that protected activities to understand the invention and how it worked, as long as they were not tied too directly to plans to commercialize the technology.
 For example, in Finney v.
-United States, it was experimental use for NASA to try putting Velcro on an astronaut's space-suit gloves and on the handles of the twowheeleed vehicle he was to pull on the Moon, to see whether this would solve the problem of making the handles easier to grip.268 Presumably, experimental use would not have protected NASA if Alan Shepard had actually used the Velcro gloves on the Moon during the Apollo 14 mission.269
+United States, it was experimental use for NASA to try putting Velcro on an astronaut's space-suit gloves and on the handles of the twowheeleed vehicle he was to pull on the Moon, to see whether this would solve the problem of making the handles easier to grip.287 Presumably, experimental use would not have protected NASA if Alan Shepard had actually used the Velcro gloves on the Moon during the Apollo 14 mission.288

-The Federal Circuit never liked the experimental use defense, especially when the United States government asserted it during extensive testing of potential weapons systms and other military technologies it was considering buying, and especially especially when universities asserted it to cover their extensive research activities, arguing that almost any academic or non-profit uses were inherently "experimental."
+The Federal Circuit never liked the experimental use defense, especially when the United States government asserted it during extensive testing of potential weapons systms and other military technologies it was considering buying, and especially when universities asserted it to cover their extensive research activities, arguing that almost any academic or non-profit uses were inherently "experimental."

 In Madey v.
-Duke University, the Federal Circuit all but interred the doctrine when a former professor sued Duke University for continuing to use the laser he had left behind in his lab when he resigned, and on which he held several patents.270 It held that while the experimental use doctrine would protect uses "solely for amusement, to satisfy idle curiosity, or for strictly philosophical inquiry,"271 those phrases did not cover a major research university:
+Duke University, the Federal Circuit all but interred the doctrine when a former professor sued Duke University for continuing to use the laser he had left behind in his lab when he resigned, and on which he held several patents.289 It held that while the experimental use doctrine would protect uses "solely for amusement, to satisfy idle curiosity, or for strictly philosophical inquiry,"290 those phrases did not cover a major research university:

 However, these projects unmistakably further the institution's legitimate business objectives, including educating and enlightening students and faculty participating in these projects.
-These projects also serve, for example, to increase the status of the institution and lure lucrative research grants, students and faculty.272
+These projects also serve, for example, to in-